creativenest-sa/showcase/IMPLEMENTATION-PLAN.md

 }
 ```

-`compute()` must throw a clear error for unknown question or option IDs.
+`compute()` throws a clear error for unknown question or option IDs.

 ---